AndrewC1998/website/content/home/experience.md

 location = "California"
 date_start = "2017-01-01"
 date_end = ""
-description = """ Responsibilities include:
+description = """ A new techincal consultancy that aims to empower clients with the skills to improve their digital impact.
+Responsibilities include:

  * Client Consulting
  * Website Development